USS Picuda: Pacific War

 At Majuro, Picuda, now commanded by Evan T. Shepard, her final wartime skipper, formed a new wolf-pack with Queenfish and Barb, and departed 27 October.
 Topping off with fuel at Saipan, 1 November and 2 November, the wolf pack set course to range over the northern waters of the East China Sea, westward of Kyūshū.
-Picuda sank the 9,433-ton passenger-cargo ship Mayasan Maru on 17 November in the area southwest of Nagasaki.
+Picuda sank the 9,433 ton landing craft carrier Mayasan Maru on 17 November in the area southwest of Nagasaki.
 On 23 November, closing a convoy off the Korean Archipelago and stealing between two lead escorts, Picuda sank 6,933-ton cargo ship Shuyo Maru and 5,296-ton passenger-cargo ship Fukuju Maru.
 She departed her patrol area six days later and returned from her fourth patrol to moor in Apra Harbor, Guam, on 2 December.

 On 29 December, Picuda put to sea for her fifth war patrol in the Formosa Straits and the East China Sea off the east coast of China from Shanghai to Kam Kit.
 On 7 January 1945, Picuda received a contact report from Barb and closed a convoy in the straits of Formosa to inflict severe damage with four torpedo hits on 10,045-ton tanker Munakata Maru.
 On the afternoon of 8 January, she again received a convoy contact report from Barb and slipped between two escorts of the starboard screen about four hours before midnight to pick out two large passenger-cargo ships.
 Three bow tubes fired at each target resulted in one hit on each.
 She swung and fired stern shots at a tanker, then discovered an escort dead ahead, 700 yd range, and was forced to clear the area.
 The 2,854-ton coastal tanker Hikoshima Maru, hit by both Picuda and Barb, was disabled and ran aground.
 The cargo ship Meiho Maru had a similar experience, and severe damage was inflicted on 6,600-ton cargo ship Hisagawa Maru as well as 6,516-ton coastal tanker Manju Maru.
 Picuda having flashed a contact report as she cleared the area, set course for lifeguard station in support of the Third Fleet airstrikes on Formosa.
 In the early morning darkness of 29 January, Picuda made out at least three large ships in the rain and commenced tracking.
 The rain slackened as she approached dead ahead of a troop transport, overlapped by a cargo ship.
 One hit on the transport and two hits on the cargo ship were observed by Picudas officer of the deck.
 The transport, almost dead in the water, commenced shrill whistle blasts and the mist dropped down to reveal the cargo ship enveloped in a huge cloud of steam and smoke.
 An enemy float plane forced Picuda to abandon the attack.
 The victim sunk in this attack was the 5,497-ton passenger-cargo ship Clyde Maru.
 Picuda reached Tanapag Harbor, Saipan 5–6 February and arrived at Pearl Harbor on 15 February.